 In practice, we often assume linearity at first and then inspect some scatter plots for signs of any non linear relations.

 The b coefficients are useful for estimating job performance, given the scores on our predictors.
 However, we can't always use them for comparing the relative strengths of our predictors because they depend on the scales of our predictors.

 That is, if we'd use salary in Euros as a predictor, then replacing it by salary in Euro cents would decrease the B coefficient by a factor 100; if a 1 Euro increase in salary corresponds to a 2.3 points increase in job performance, then a one Euro cent increase corresponds to a (2.3 / 100 =) 0.023 points increase.
 However, you probably sense that changing Euros to Euro cents doesn't make salary a “stronger” predictor.

 The solution to this problem is to standardize the criterion and all predictors; we transform them to z-scores.
 This gives all variables the same scale: the number of standard deviations below or above the variable’ s mean.

 If we rerun our regression analysis using these z-scores, we get b coefficients that allow us to compare the relative strengths of the predictors.
-These standardized regression coefficients are know as the beta coefficients.
+These standardized regression coefficients are known as the beta coefficients.
 Beta coefficients are b coefficients obtained by running regression on standardized variables.
 The next figure shows the beta coefficients obtained from our multiple regression analysis.

 A minor note here is that the aforementioned constant has been left out of the figure.
 After standardizing all variables, it's always zero because z scores always have a meann of zero by definition.